svenkeidel/total-recall/README.md

 * The results of `build_plots`.
 These are the visualizations that we used for our paper. (`./plot/results`)

 The results of `static_callgraphs` for all projects are available as an additional supplementary archive, as their compressed filesize is around 1GB.
 It contains a dedicated README that holds installation instructions.

-### Validating our Claims
-In our paper, we answered three research questions (RQs) based on the data contained in / obtained by this artifact.
-The following data was used for the corresponding RQs:
-* **RQ1**: Quality of our dynamic callgraphs.
-Here we used the input set achieved by combining all input generation techniques to judge whether our approach yields sensible program coverages.
-The corresponding data can be found in `./projects/<project>/target/fuzzing_seed/coverage`.
-* **RQ2**: Influence of individual input generation techniques.
-To judge which technique yields the most coverage, we compared the data available in `./projects/<project>/target/fuzzing_seed/coverage` (all techniques), `./projects/<project>/target/fuzzing/coverage`(fuzzing without base corpus), `./projects/<project>/target/base_seed/coverage` (pre-existing input corpus only) and `./projects/<project>/target/seed/coverage` (pre-existing input corpus with manual extensions).
-* **RQ3**: Comparing static call graphs.
-We compared the precision- and recall-values for all benchmark programs and all static callgraphs by inspecting the plots generated via `just build_plots`, which can be found in `./plot/results`.

 ### Extending the benchmark
 Conceptually, a couple of steps need to be taken to add new projects to the benchmark.
 One has to: